About This Chapter

 7. The U.S.S.R.: History & Creation

 In this lesson, we will learn about the creation of the Union of Soviet Socialist Republics, commonly referred to as the Soviet Union.
 We will learn what events brought about the emergence of the Soviet Union, and how it has impacted the course of world history.

 8. Russian Class System Before the Revolution

-In this lesson we will learn about the Russian class system before the Russian Revolution.
-We will identify its central characteristics, and we will learn how this hierarchical system set the stage for revolution.
+In this lesson, we'll learn about the Russian class system before the Russian Revolution.
+We'll identify its main characteristics and learn how this hierarchical system set the stage for revolution.

 9. Russian Revolution Propaganda: Posters & Slogans

 In this lesson we will learn about propaganda during the Russian Revolution of 1917.
 We will explore examples, including posters and slogans, and see how propaganda played a critical role in the spread of the revolution (and the battle against it).

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.